Notes on alignment and control

 Ultimately, the model’s internal representation \(z(x)\) of a particular prompt \(x\) encodes the persona \(\mathfrak{p}\) that is currently active.
 Interpretability methods like representation reading [1], sparse auto-encoders [2, 3], and LatentQA [4] allow for reading off attributes of a model’s persona, such as “helpfulness”, and for steering towards such behaviours (see “Representation-level steering” below).

 Rethinking pretraining.
 Rather than trying to improve the effectiveness of finetuning at unlearning undesirable pretraining behaviour (as we will discuss in the next section), perhaps we should instead rethink the pretraining process itself.
-It is clear that the task of pretraining is greatly misaligned with the behaviour we wish an LM to have at deployment; unsurprisingly, most text on the Internet does not match a “helpful persona”.
+It is clear that there is a great mismatch between the task of pretraining and the behaviour we wish an LM to have at deployment; unsurprisingly, most text on the Internet does not match a “helpful persona”.
 It may be unrealistic to expect finetuning to be able to effectively unlearn all undesirable pretraining behaviours.
 Is there an alternative way of pretraining that doesn’t encourage a model to explicitly emulate behaviours that are misaligned with deployment?
+We still wish for the model to learn from all available data, but by a means that is detached from behaviour – the fact that we use the same next-token learning objective for both pretraining and SFT seems inherently problematic, and ideally there would be some separation between these learning processes, with pretraining learning knowledge and useful representations while finetuning learns good behaviours.

 Steering